SKbarbon/swoopyui/README.md

 - [The docs](https://github.com/SKbarbon/swoopyui/wiki)

-## help and contribute wanted ⚠️!!
+## ⚠️ help and contribute wanted!!
 Hi, read the docs, be master at this, it will be quick and easy..

 I want help with:
 - Supporting iOS, we need to support iOS and iPadOS, so if you can help with this.
 - Find a way to pack this library into `.app`, and fix the problem with most of packing packages.
-- Add a secure connection strategy.
+- Add a secure connection strategy between the host and client.

 Thanks, good luck..